szdziedzic/coronavirus-app/README.md

 ## Coronavirus Data App

 App which enables users to browse, filter and display data and stats about coronavirus in interactive form.
-Project built for Software Engineering course at Jagiellonian University Spring 2021.
+Project built for Software Engineering course at Jagiellonian University, spring semester 2021.

 #### Authors